mozilla/webxr-api/design docs/persona/Jan Morton.md

 Division: Sales

 Experience: Full time mother of three kids.
-Then, eleven years as the assistant to the woman who is now an SVP.
+Then, eleven years as the assistant to the woman who is now a SVP.

 Responsibilities: Books travel arrangements, manages her boss's schedule, cheerfully fends off time wasters, oversees the younger assistants.